acysos/odoo-addons/account_payroll_import_base/README.rst

 The options are in the company configuration tab.

-Go to Accounting -> Configuration -> Financial Accounting -> Account payroll xls import
+Go to Accounting -> Configuration -> Financial Accounting -> Account payroll import file

-Select the software, the account move date and the xls file, and click Import XLS.
+Select the software, the account move date and the file, and click Import File.

 Bug Tracker
 ===========